Robin Roman Wright offers two group career development webinars for college students and young adults in their twenties:

 - Following-up after the interview, especially if you want the job.

 The second and third group career development sessions will give you an opportunity to practice interviewing during the class.
-Target Audience: College graduates, college students (preferably Juniors and Seniors), parents, and college counselors.
+Target Audience: College graduates and college students (preferably Juniors and Seniors).

-Contact Robin Roman Wright by e-mail to obtain additional details about the group career counseling session: Market Yourself Group Coaching Program – firstname.lastname@example.org
+Contact Robin Roman Wright by e-mail to obtain additional details about the group career coaching session: Market Yourself Group Coaching Program – [email protected]

 2. “First Impressions: Making the Best Impression in Your First 3 Months on the Job”